WordPress provides an easy-to-use, powerful and flexible CMS platform to publish information about your business online.

 - Sections Of A WordPress Post

-- Guidelines For Adding Content To WordPress Posts
+- Recommended Guidelines For Adding Content To WordPress Posts

 - Options For Saving WordPress Posts

-This tutorial explains the basic steps you need to know to create a post on your WordPress-powered web site.
+This tutorial explains the basic steps to creating posts on your WordPress web site.

-To get the most benefit of using WordPress posts, however, we recommend going through all of the articles and tutorials we publish on this site about WordPress, as we’ve designed these to guide you through the process of growing your business online using the WordPress platform.
+In order to get the most benefit of using WordPress posts, however, we recommend going through all of the articles and tutorials published on this site about WordPress, as we have designed these to help you grow your business online using the WordPress CMS platform.

-As you can see in the diagram below, WordPress is an extremely powerful web marketing tool with many elements that need to work together in order to deliver great results for your business online …
+As you can see in the diagram below, WordPress is a very powerful web marketing tool and has many features that work together to deliver great results for you online …

 - 6 – Post Tags